 The Hazards and the Necessity of Single Vehicle Ops

-Generally speaking, just like patrolling or traveling on foot, heading out into a potentially threatening environment traveling only in a single-vehicle is a bad idea.
+Generally speaking, just like patrolling or traveling on foot, heading out into a potentially threatening environment and traveling only in a single vehicle is a bad idea.

 Just like a lone and isolated person, a lone vehicle is much easier to surprise and overwhelm than a convoy.
 Nonetheless, this will still be the default mode of travel for many preppers.